 Are there tryouts for Addison United Soccer Club?

 In cases where there are more players than will fit on a single team, the Club makes its best effort to accommodate all players.
 Our clubs training philosophy is what allows our players to reach a higher level of playing.
-While our teams play at the D1, D2, and D3 levels, we strive to have all our players get to the highest development level possible, and learn new skills that challenge them throughout that process.
+While our teams play at the D1, D2, and D3 levels, we strive to have all our players get to the highest development level possible that fits their goals, and learn new skills that challenge them throughout that process.
 Our coaches are trained to teach players technical and tactical skills of the game that they can take home with them and improve in the yard, driveway, at the park, etc. By getting our players to become students of the game, they are better able to see where improvements can be made and gain a better understanding of soccer.

 The Addison United Soccer Club schedule is meant to have games at our level and games above our standard.
 It is important to keep this in perspective and focus on the development of your child and the team.
 It is important that our Club is not only put into tournaments and leagues in which they can win but that they are challenged with tougher experiences as well.
 The challenge of more difficult opponents should be welcomed and encouraged.
 Part of this encouragement as parents understands that the team may not always win every game, and sometimes watching the players and team improve is just as, if not more important.

-***The VSA D1 roster deadline is 12/17/18 and D2/3 VSA roster deadline is 3/11/18.
+***The VSA D1 roster deadline is 12/17/19 and D2/3 VSA roster deadline is 3/4/20.
 All players will be continually assessed during pre-season team training to confirm appropriate placement.
-Final team placement is at the coaches discretion.
+Final team placement is at the coaches’ discretion.

 Dual – Sports Participation Policy: